All spoilers are unmarked.

 - Spanner in the Works: He single-handedly ruins Celeste's plan by complete accident.
 First by knocking Hifumi out with a door when he was about to kill Taka and later by sealing the locker in the nurse office which delays Celeste long enough for Hifumi to have a Heel Realization.

-- The Atoner: After he realizes he unintentionally drove Celeste into committing murder, he promise he'll make it up to her when the time comes.
+- The Atoner: After he realizes he unintentionally drove Celeste into committing murder, he promises he'll make it up to her when the time comes.

 - The Dragon: After he goes Knight Templar, Monokuma assigned him to be his enforcer when the former decides to go on vacation.